Bbalduzz/Ghost-Watchers-Cheat/README.md

 8. Set: `Method Name` = `Init`
 9. Click Inject

+## Note
+- The code needs a in-depth clean up (too lazy to do it)
+- This project is still under developement, i'm working to add new things

 ## Support Me
 - if u want to buy me a coffee: [☕️](https://www.buymeacoffee.com/Bbalduzz)
 - Consider starring this project ⭐️ :)